 Please discuss the use of a CGM with your designated school team members, including the school nurse and/or other trained staff (preferably those who participate in the development of your child's 504 plan).
+Schools are expected to use the CGM for glucose monitoring and respond to alarms from the device as per your child's DMMP.
+Responding to alarms can be accomplished with your child's personal receiver/smart device.
+Your school may also engage in remote monitoring of your student on a school smart device as an additional layer of supervision, if indicated by the DMMP.
 You should review expectations for actionable communication between the school team, yourself, and your child's health care provider.
-Information from your child's DMMP or updated provider's orders will guide this discussion as it prescribes the plan for your child's diabetes management at school directly from your child's diabetes provider team.
+Information from your child's

+DMMP or updated provider's orders will guide this discussion as it prescribes the plan for your child's diabetes management at school directly from your child's diabetes provider team.